 For more than 30 years, rumors circulated about Warminster police officer James Carey.
 Concerned parents wrote letters and reported he acted too playfully around male students.
 After a few investigations turned up nothing, Carey continued to be active in the police force and other organizations that gained him access to young boys.

 Finally, four brave men stepped forward to seek justice for his alleged crimes.
-Attorneys at Soloff & Zervanos, PC. have a reputation of fighting for the rights of survivors of sexual abuse or assault.
+Attorneys at Soloff & Zervanos, PC. have a reputation for fighting for the rights of survivors of sexual abuse or assault.
 Attorney Jeffrey Fritz is an experienced crime victims’ lawyer representing one of the courageous men.
-Police and the Bucks County District Attorney’s Office suspect there may be other victims of Carey’s abuse and want to hear from anyone with knowledge which might help their investigation.
+Police and the Bucks County District Attorney’s Office suspect there may be other victims of Carey’s abuse and want to hear from anyone with knowledge that might help their investigation.

 Our dedicated staff will work to protect the privacy and dignity of victims seeking justice.
 If you or someone you know was abused or molested, please contact our Philadelphia, Pennsylvania, child molestation attorney.
 Our doors are open to parents of minors who have been abused and adults who were sexually abused as children.
 We are here to help you during this difficult time and hold all responsible parties accountable.
 Please, call us today at 215-929-7216.